January Courses

 EDUC612-01 Infancy Institute: Infants, Toddlers, Families: Supporting Their Growth 1 Brickley, Marjorie E. Tuesdays 09:00AM-04:30PM, Wednesdays 09:00AM-04:30PM, Thursdays 09:00AM-04:30PM 03/24/2020, 03/25/2020, 03/26/2020

-This course will explore autism spectrum disorder (ASD) from historical, cultural, political, and developmental lenses.
-It will support graduate students in thinking deeply and from multiple perspectives about the evolution of our understandings about and interventions with the broad range of characteristics of learning and development attributed to people with ASD.
-This course considers the significance of home and/or school as the primary sources of educational intervention and direct services for children with ASD.
-Participants will consider the importance of providing young children with ASD with an educational program that is responsive to each child’s unique pattern of relative strengths and vulnerabilities, and will learn ways to partner in this work with a diverse range of families.
+This course will explore autism from historical, cultural, political, and developmental lenses.
+It will support graduate students in thinking deeply and from multiple perspectives about the evolution of our understandings about and interventions with the broad range of characteristics of learning and development attributed autistic people.
+This course considers the significance of home and/or school as the primary sources of educational intervention and direct services for autistic children.
+Participants will consider the importance of providing young autistic children with an educational program that is responsive to each child’s unique pattern of strengths and areas of growth, and will learn ways to partner in this work with a diverse range of families.
 Participants will explore the use of assistive technology as a tool for supporting student learning, communication, and independence.

 EDUC801-01 The World of the Infant: The First Year of Life 3 Gac Levin, Melina Tuesdays 04:45-06:45PM